Hoisin pork stir fry, a super simple and quick noodle stir fry with pak choi, peppers, red onions, garlic and ginger in a sticky sauce.

 If I am hankering for a quick dinner, stir-fries often rule the roost in our house.

-My site is littered with them and this hoisin pork stir fry is the latest in a long line that includes practically every meat fish or vegetable you can think of.
-Here are just a few:
+My site is littered with them, and this hoisin pork stir fry is the latest in a long line that includes practically every meat, fish or vegetable you can think of.

-The meat is pork tenderloin, a really lean and quick-cooking piece of meat that I cook char siu pork with.
+Pork tenderloin is the star here, a really lean and quick-cooking piece of meat.
 It cooks in mere minutes and is beautifully soft and tender.

 I marinate that in a mix of hoisin sauce, honey, Shaoxing wine and dark soy sauce, but not for long.

-In fact, only as long as it takes to chop the veggies and prepare the noodles.
+In fact, it only takes as long as it takes to chop the veggies and prepare the noodles.

 After that, it is all about a searingly hot wok and some frantic cooking.